ArnabMandal457/PETV83L-Arnab-Mandal-Backdoor-script-using-Netcat-Python-and-Windows-bat-file/README.md

 NOTE:

-You will need to know the target ip address beforehand.
-You can either use IP Loggers or do an `arp` scan ove rthe local network.
+- You will need to know the target ip address beforehand.
+You can either use IP Loggers or do an `arp` scan over the local network.

-If you are on a virtual machine, perform an arp scan on your host machine..
+- If you are on a virtual machine, perform an arp scan on your host machine..

 - For Wondows
   ```bash